Pumpapa/minimalmagic/content/TRS/ConvertingTramToC.md

 * Rule 7-11 match different forms of a pattern
 * Rule 7 matches a variable, which always succeeds, and which results in substitution being extended
 * Rules 8-9 match term-trees.
-Note that matching a `trm(...)`  against an `arg(...)`would signify a syntactical error in the subject term or TRS
+Note that matching a `trm(...)`  against an `arg(...)` would signify a syntactical error in the subject term or TRS
 * Rule 8: if the sub-term and pattern have the shape of a symbol applied to arguments, compare the symbols
 * Rule 9: continue matching in the first sub-term, and push the remainder to be done
-* Rule 10:If the sub-term has been checked and if the work yet to be done is exhausted, all matches have succeeded, and the rule can be applied
+* Rule 10:If the sub-term has been checked, and if the work yet to be done is exhausted, all matches have succeeded, and the rule can be applied
 * Rule 11: otherwise, the next sub-term to be done is matched against
 * Rules 12-13: auxiliary function `matchq` proceeds or fails, according to (in) equality of symbols